U.S. flag

 • Public meetings: Three public meetings will be held with the goals of gathering community insights, listening to ideas and concerns, and providing information and updates about the project and its progress.
 These will occur monthly throughout the spring on:

-• Focus Groups with Key Stakeholders: Smaller meetings with key stakeholders will provide additional opportunities for public feedback.
+• Focus Groups: Smaller meetings with key community members will provide additional opportunities for public feedback.

 • Online Engagement: To reach people who cannot always attend in-person meetings, an online mapping platform will allow community members to provide spatially located feedback and insights.